The Unforgettable Group™

 NEED A LITTLE HELP FROM MY FRIENDS

 The Encourage Shopper is confident in most areas of life but hesitant when it comes to shopping, often needing reassurance before making a purchase.
-This shopper prefers to shop with someone knowledgeable, seeks guidance from someone who has been there and done that, and may even be willing to use a personal shopper.
+Like the Lion, this shopper is all about heart.
+Preferring to shop with someone knowledgeable, seeks guidance from someone who has been there and done that, and may even be willing to use a personal shopper.

 Unsure about what looks good on them or if they are buying the right gift, this shopper needs some encouragement to feel good about their purchases.
 No time or desire to research every model, compare every option, or read endless reviews, they prefer that someone someone validates their decision, calms their uncertainty, and gives them a clear recommendation they can trust.
 A little courage is all they need, and once they receive it, they are relieved to move forward with confidence.